TylerAckerson/seinfood/README.md

 - [ ] Sign in / sign out
 - [ ] Search for restaurants in New York City... in the 90s.. from Seinfeld
 - [ ] Sort and filter restaurants
-- [ ] View a map of all available restaurants
 - [ ] View restaurant details and menu items
 - [ ] Create orders and check out
 - [ ] Save favorite menu items